Jenny of the Prairie

-Jenny of the Prairie is a video game developed by Rhiannon Software for the Apple II in 1983 and later published by Addison-Wesley for the Commodore 64 and DOS.
-It is an adventure game in which players must help Jenny, a "plucky pioneer girl" in the 1840s, survive the winter after becoming separated from her wagon, by collecting food and building shelter.
+Jenny of the Prairie is an adventure game developed by Rhiannon Software for the Apple II and released in 1983.
+Addison-Wesley published versions for Atari 8-bit computers, Commodore 64, and MS-DOS.
+The player helps Jenny, a "plucky pioneer girl" in the 1840s, survive the winter after becoming separated from her wagon, by collecting food and building shelter.
+It is one of the first computer games widely documented as designed by women, with a female protagonist, and targeted specifically to girls as an audience.

-The game is one of the first titles in computer software widely documented as created by women, featuring a female protagonist, and targeted specifically to girls as an audience.
-It was the first in a series of four adventure titles named Adventure Stories for Girls.
+The game is the first in a series of four adventure titles named Adventure Stories for Girls by Rhiannon Software.
 The series was created as part of an effort by co-designers, counsellor Elizabeth Stott and software designer Lucy Werth Ewell, to provide an alternative to games marketed to boys.
 Upon release, Jenny of the Prairie received average reviews, with recognition from critics on the game's appeal to girls, but mixed views on the gameplay, visuals and difficulty.
 Retrospectively, Jenny of the Prairie received recognition for its feminist qualities, although views were mixed on the game's appeal and educational potential.

 Gameplay

 Screenshot of Commodore 64 version of the game, depicting Jenny in a field and the text output.

 Jenny of the Prairie is an adventure game in which the objective is to accumulate points to prepare for the winter by undertaking tasks, including collecting food, and finding and using tools to build a shelter or make clothing.
 Players explore nine environments, including a forest and cave, to find resources and tools.
 Jenny can only carry one tool at a time, which include a slingshot for hunting rabbits, a hatchet for chopping wood, and a spear for fishing.
 Initially, Jenny must find 40 points of food from sources including apples, wheat or hunting rabbits to explore other areas.
 On harder difficulty levels, if Jenny does not accumulate enough provisions and earn enough points by the arrival of winter, signalled by a blizzard, she does not survive and the game is over.
-She must also avoid hazards, including predators such as rattlesnakes or coyotes.
+She must also avoid hazards, including dangerous animals such as rattlesnakes or coyotes.
 The game has three difficulty levels: the first has no time limit and a fixed location for hazards, the second has moving hazards and a blizzard that appears after three bouts of light snow, and the third has an unpredictable timing for the arrival of the blizzard.